 I have just finally started in on affiliate marketing- so let’s see where that takes me.
 If you don’t know what that is… It’s when say, I mention a product that’s a must-have for going to _________ (it’s not just a ploy to make money, most everything I recommend on here I use and love).
-If you click the link on EWP map & guide, it brings you to Amazon.com via my unique link.
-That link allows me to make a commission off the purchase of that map (if you so choose to buy it) and it does not cost you, the consumer a penny more to buy it through that link.
+If you click the link it brings you to the website to purchase from using a unique link.
+That link allows me to make a commission off the purchase of that product (if you so choose to buy it) and it does not cost you, the consumer a penny more to buy it through that link.
 I haven’t actually made any money through affiliate links as I’ve literally just began setting it up.
 Trust me, I don’t plan to make boatloads off of affiliate links either.
 I just would like to make enough to cover the cost of running this website.

 I could also chase down potential clients to partner with, but I haven’t because I’m not that pushy and I don’t want to be annoying.
 I should probably just get over that and start being a pest.
 I could start writing for other websites.
 I could offer courses.
 You know how many times I’ve been asked to teach an Instagram course or write an E-book on how to grow you Instagram account?
 More times than I can remember.
 Wanna know why I haven’t?
 Because that algorithm changes so frequently that by the time I got finished writing the e-book it would be completely outdated.